mauro3/Julia-intro-for-geoscience-EGU2024/README.md

 This course provides a hands-on introduction to get you started with Julia.
 We aim to give a broad overview of Julia and its ecosystem as well as going through hands-on coding exercises based around concrete earth science applications.
 In particular you will:
 - Learn about the Julia basics and why it is such an interesting language for science
 - Learn how to easily and efficiently manipulate data, as well as how to produce beautiful plots
 - Learn how to easily solve differential equations, and how to solve inverse optimization problems

-Organizers: Mauro Werder, Lazaro Alonso Silva, Jordi Bolibar, Victor Boussange
+Organizers: Mauro Werder, Lazaro Alonso Silva, Jordi Bolibar

+## Content

+The content is organized into three notebooks:
+- Intro to the basics
+- Intro to geo-data & computations
+- Intro to scientific computing and inversions

+## Installation

+For the short course we will (try to) provide a Jupyter Hub server with all